Sunlight: Full sun

 Spacing: 3 to 10 feet apart, 6 to 8 feet between rows

-A heat-loving annual, watermelon can be grown in all parts of the country, but the warmer temperatures and longer season of southern areas especially favor this delicious plant.
-In cooler areas choose short-season varieties and do whatever it takes to protect them from frost.
+A heat-loving annual, watermelon can be grown in all parts of the country, but the warmer temperatures and longer season of southern areas especially favor this delicious crop.
+In cooler areas choose short-season varieties and do whatever it takes to protect vining plants from frost.

 Choose a location where your plants will get full sun and good air circulation.
 A gentle, south-facing slope is ideal.
-Watermelons can grow in many kinds of soil, but prefer a light, sandy, fertile loam that is well-drained.
+Watermelons can grow in many kinds of soil, but prefer a light, sandy, fertile loam that drains easily.
 Add generous amounts of manure, compost and leaves to your garden and work the soil well prior to planting.
-Watermelons like lots of water.
-Keep the soil moist at all times.
+Watermelons like lots of water, so keep the soil moist at all times.

 How to Plant

-Soak seeds in compost tea for 15 minutes prior to planting.
+For direct seeding, soak seeds in compost tea for 15 minutes prior to planting.
 Plant in hills 1/2 to 1 inch deep.
-For regular watermelons varieties, sow two to three seeds per hill, spacing the hills 8 to 10 feet apart.
+For regular watermelon varieties, sow two to three seeds per hill, spacing the hills 8 to 10 feet apart.
 Thin seedlings in the hill to two seedlings one week after they have germinated.
 Small bush varieties may be spaced 3 feet apart.

-Transplants: If black plastic was used to pre-warm the bed, cut holes in the plastic and set the plants 1/2 to 1 inch deeper than they were growing in their containers.
+If black or clear plastic was used to pre-warm the bed, cut holes in the plastic and set the plants 1/2 to 1 inch deeper than they were growing in their containers.
 Water thoroughly after transplanting.

-Tip: Use floating row cover to warm the air and soil around heat-loving crops.
+Tip: Use Harvest Guard® row cover to warm the air and soil around heat-loving crops.
 It can also be used as a barrier to protect plants from invading pests.

 Insects and Diseases